tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-21-01-expanding-space.md

 > Are we in some special place in the universe?
 Are we at the center and everything around us is expanding?

+Well, copernicus said that we shouldn't think of ourselves as a special place in the universe but just a perfectly average place in the universe but our observations seems contrary!

 Let's answer these final questions in the following sections!

 ### Hubble's Law

+The question of us being in a special place was answered by none other that Edwin Hubble.

 ### Refrences